Coordinator of Performing Arts

 Fulton County Board Of Education

-David W. Vandewalker is the Coordinator of Performing Arts for the Fulton County Schools supporting the music education and music therapy faculty who serve 96,000 students in Atlanta.
-David is the artistic director and conductor of the Metropolitan Atlanta Youth Wind Ensemble and associate director of the Tara Winds (Sudler Silver Scroll award-winning community band).
-Additionally, he served as the assistant director of bands at Georgia State University (2012-2016) and Director of Bands at Harrison High School in Kennesaw, Georgia (2000-2012).
+David W. Vandewalker is the Coordinator of Performing Arts (Emeritus) for the Fulton County Schools supporting the music education and music therapy faculty who serve 96,000 students in Atlanta.
+Dr. Vandewalker serves as the executive director for the Feierabend Association for Music Education, artistic director and conductor of the Metropolitan Atlanta Youth Wind Ensemble and the principal conductor of the Georgia Wind Symphony.
+Additionally, he served as the associate conductor for Tara Winds (2017-2019), assistant director of bands at Georgia State University (2012-2016) and Director of Bands at Harrison High School in Kennesaw, Georgia (2000-2012).
 Dr. Vandewalker earned degrees at Baylor University, Central Michigan University, and Boston University where he received the Doctor of Musical Arts degree in Music Education.

-Dr. Vandewalker is a recipient of the Sudler Flag of Honor, nine-NBA Citation of Excellence Awards, three National Wind Band Honors Awards, is recognized in multiple editions of Who's Who Among American Teachers, and is an elected member of the American Bandmasters Association.
-David and his wife, Pamela, reside in Marietta where she is Minister of Creativity and Worship Programming at Johnson Ferry Baptist Church with over 900 children actively involved in music-making each week.
+Dr. Vandewalker is a recipient of the Sudler Flag of Honor, ten-NBA Citation of Excellence Awards, three National Wind Band Honors Awards, is recognized in multiple editions of Who's Who Among American Teachers, and is an elected member of the American Bandmasters Association.
+David and his wife, Pamela, reside in Marietta where she is Minister of Creativity and Worship Programming at Johnson Ferry Baptist Church with over 900 children actively involved in music making each week.

 The music school prepares us to be fantastic musicians with some good ideas on how to be a successful teacher.
 This session will explore principles for becoming a successful teacher/leader for building leadership communication, rapport, trust, motivation, recognition, praise, coaching of students, staff, administrators, and volunteers.
 Additionally, we will share how to create a contagious culture through the powerful tool of story.